jhuscott/taskcheck/README.md

 - `taskcheck -r today` will show the tasks planned for today
 - `taskcheck -r 1w` will show the tasks planned for the next week,

-## Algorithms
+## Algorithm

-Taskcheck provides two scheduling algorithms: `parallel` and `sequential`.

-#### Sequential

-The `sequential` algorithm schedules tasks one after the other.
-It is the simplest algorithm.
-It looks at your tasks one by one, computes the time slots available for that task, and fills them as soon as possible.

-While it sounds logical, it has a problem.
-While you're working on a task, its remaining estimated time is decreasing, and if your urgency depends on the estimated time left, the urgency of the task will decrease as well.
-This is especially problematic for long tasks: imagine if you block your whole week for a single task and all the other small tasks, even if urgent, don't get scheduled.
-After a few days, the urgency of the first long task should have decreased.

-#### Parallel

-The `parallel` algorithm tries to solve the problem of the `sequential` algorithm.

-Instead of allocating all the available time for a task until the task is finished, the `parallel` algorithm allocates a fixed amount of time for each task (e.g. 1 hour) and then recomputes the urgency and restart the allocation procedure.
+The algorithm allocates a fixed amount of time for each task (e.g. 1 hour) and then recomputes the urgency and restart the allocation procedure.

 If after 1 hour the long task has decreased urgency, that will be noticed and the newer most urgent